-Reportable Segments - During the first quarter of 2011, the results of operations of each of our geographic Groups improved as a result of revenue growth from yield on our base business and a significant year-over-year improvement in market prices for recyclable commodities.
-These increases in the geographic Groups' 2011 results were offset, in part, by a decrease in income from operations caused by continued volume declines due to the economy, pricing, competition and increasing trends of waste reduction and diversion by consumers and an increase in salaries and wages due to annual merit increases effective in April 2010.
+Reportable Segments - During the three and nine months ended September 30, 2011, revenue growth from yield on our base business and the significant year-over-year improvement in market prices for recyclable commodities improved the results of operations of each of our geographic Groups on a year-over-year basis.
+These increases in our geographic Groups' 2011 results were offset, in part, by (i) a decrease in income from operations caused by continued volume declines due to the economy, pricing, competition and increasing trends of waste reduction and diversion by consumers, (ii) an increase in salaries and wages due to annual merit increases effective in April, (iii) an increase in maintenance and repairs costs, and (iv) restructuring charges.
+The third quarter year-over-year decline in our Southern Group's results was principally driven by these items.

-Other significant items affecting the comparability of our Groups' results of operations for the three months ended March 31, 2011 and 2010 are summarized below:
+Other significant items affecting the comparability of our Groups' results of operations for the three and nine months ended September 30, 2011 and 2010 are summarized below:

-Midwest - The first quarter 2010 income from operations of our Midwest Group was significantly affected by the recognition of a \$28 million charge as a result of bargaining unit employees in Michigan and Ohio agreeing to our proposal to withdraw them from an underfunded multiemployer pension plan.
+Midwest - The income from operations of our Midwest Group for the nine months ended September 30, 2010 was significantly affected by the recognition of \$26 million in charges incurred as a result of bargaining unit employees in Michigan and Ohio agreeing to our proposal to withdraw them from an underfunded multiemployer pension plan.
+These charges were largely recognized during the first quarter of 2010.

 Southern - During the first quarter of 2011, the Group recognized a charge of \$11 million related to litigation reserves.
-This charge was initially recognized in "Other" during the fourth quarter of 2010.
+This charge was initially recognized in "Other" during the fourth quarter 2010.
+The Group's operating results were also negatively affected by the volume decline previously discussed, which includes the unfavorable year-over-year impact of 2010 project volumes resulting from the oil spill clean-up project in the gulf coast region.

-Wheelabrator - The decrease in income from operations of our Wheelabrator Group for the three months ended March 31, 2011 was driven largely by (i) a reduction in revenue due to the expiration of a long-term electric power capacity agreement on December 31, 2010; (ii) an increase in maintenance costs at our facility in Portsmouth, Virginia that we acquired in April 2010 and (iii) additional expenses recognized for litigation reserves and associated costs.
-The expenses for litigation reserves and associated costs were initially recognized in "Other" during the fourth quarter of 2010.
+Wheelabrator - The decrease in income from operations of our Wheelabrator Group for the three and nine months ended September 30, 2011 as compared to the respective prior year periods was driven largely by (i) lower revenues due to the expiration of a long-term electric power capacity agreement that expired December 31, 2010; (ii) an increase in year-to-date maintenance costs at our facility in Portsmouth, Virginia that we acquired in April 2010; (iii) the unfavorable year-over-year impact of the payment from an insurance claim for business interruption and property damages in the third quarter of 2010 related to an outage resulting from the failure of a generator that occurred in the second quarter of 2010 at one of our facilities and (iv) additional expenses recognized for litigation reserves and associated compliance costs.
+A portion of the expenses for litigation and associated costs were initially recognized in "Other" during the fourth quarter of 2010.
+During the second and third quarters of 2011 the impact of these unfavorable items was partially offset by the benefit of an improvement in market prices for electricity and the timing of planned maintenance activity as compared with the prior year.

-Other - The favorable change in operating results is largely due to the reversal of certain year-end 2010 adjustments initially recorded in consolidation related to our reportable segments that are now included in the measure of segment income from operations used to assess their performance for the first quarter of 2011.
-These adjustments were primarily related to \$15 million of additional expense recognized during the fourth quarter of 2010 for litigation reserves and associated costs in the Southern and Wheelabrator Groups.
+Other - The favorable change in operating results during the nine months ended September 30, 2011 is largely due to the reversal of certain year-end 2010 adjustments initially recorded in consolidation related to our reportable segments that are now included in the measure of segment income from operations used to assess their performance for 2011.
+These adjustments were primarily related to \$15 million of additional expense recognized during the fourth quarter of 2010 for litigation and associated costs in our Southern and Wheelabrator Groups.